 Scenario

-Imagine that you recently heard about Azure Spring Cloud, a new managed service for running Spring Cloud apps on Azure.
-You would like to try it out with a sample Spring application, which already exists, called PiggyMetrics.
-You are interested in setting up a new service, configuring and deploying PiggyMetrics, and trying out a few other features.
+Imagine that you recently heard about a new managed Azure service for running Spring Cloud applications called Azure Spring Cloud (ASC).
+You would like to try it out with a sample Spring Cloud application, which already exists, called PiggyMetrics.

+Instructions

+The following pages will contain various tasks for you to try out, as well as more information about the PiggyMetrics application.

+Please think out loud as you work through the tasks, so that we can learn about what is working well and what is confusing or unclear.
+By helping us understand what you are thinking about, you will help us improve the design of the product.

+Please let us know when you think you’re done with a task.
+After each task, we will ask you to rate how easy or difficult the task was on a scale of 1-5: (1) = Very Difficult, (5) = Very Easy

+Do you have any questions before we begin?

 Task 1: Provision the Service

-If you have an Azure account and are logged into the portal, please start a new private browsing window.
+If you have an Azure account and are already logged into the Azure Portal, please start a new private browsing window.

-Navigate to the Azure portal: https://ms.portal.azure.com/?microsoft_azure_marketplace_ItemHideKey=AppPlatformExtension#blade/Microsoft_Azure_Marketplace/MarketplaceOffersBlade/selectedMenuItemId/home/searchQuery/spring
+Navigate to the Azure porta using this link: https://ms.portal.azure.com/?microsoft_azure_marketplace_ItemHideKey=AppPlatformExtension#blade/Microsoft_Azure_Marketplace/MarketplaceOffersBlade/selectedMenuItemId/home/searchQuery/spring

 Log into the Portal with the following credentials: